This guide is for people who work or want to work in New Zealand's aged care sector as support workers, caregivers or health care professionals.

 Details of your working hours should include:

-- the number of hours per week
+- the number of hours you will work per week

 - your start and finish times